Selective inference for effect modification via the lasso: Inference for a fixed model of effect modification

 \begin{theorem} Suppose cross-fitting is used to estimate the nuisance functions.
 Under \Cref{assump:basic,assump:accuracy-treatment,assump:support-X,assump:accuracy-outcome}, for a fixed model $\mathcal{M}$ such that $\mathrm{E}[\bm{X}_{i,\mathcal{M}} \bm{X}_{i,\mathcal{M}}^T] \succeq (1/C) \mathbf{I}_{|\mathcal{M}|}$, we have

 \end{theorem}

 The key step to prove this Theorem is to replace $\bm{\beta}^{*}_{\mathcal{M}}$ by $\tilde{\bm{\beta}}_{\mathcal{M}}$ using \Cref{thm:hat-star}.
-The rest of the proof is just an extension to the standard asymptotic analysis of least squares estimator in which the response is perturbed slightly.
+The rest of the proof is just an extension to the standard asymptotic analysis of least squares estimator in which the response is perturbed slightly. \Cref{thm:beta-fixed} is an instance of the finite population central limit theorem in which the estimand $\bm \beta^{*}_{\mathcal{M}}$ depends on the sample \citep{li2017general}.

 We want to emphasize that in a randomized experiment (i.e.\ $T \independent \mathbf{X}$) or the parametric form of $\mu_t(\mathbf{x})$ is known, $\mu_t$ can be estimated very accurately by the sample ratio or a parametric regression.
 In this case, $\|\hat{\mu}_t - \mu_t\|_2 = O_p(n^{-1/2})$ so \Cref{assump:accuracy-treatment} holds trivially. \Cref{assump:accuracy-outcome} is reduced to the very weak condition that $\hat{\mu}_y(\mathbf{x})$ is consistent.
 This is easily satisfied by standard nonparametric regressions or the random forests \citep{biau2012analysis,scornet2015consistency}.